Careers360 Logo

 Answer:

-1) There is no information given about the plane whether the points are in the same plane or not.
+1) No information regarding the plane is provided, including whether or not the points are in the same plane.

-(i) Point C is lying in between and on the line segment joining A and B.
+(i) Point C is located on the line segment that connects A and B.

 Q4 If a point C lies between two points A and B such that AC = BC, then prove that AC = 1/2 AB.
 Explain by drawing the figure.